fatehullah778866/Html-and-Css-Guide/README-Learning-Guide.md

 - [ ] I can use ARIA attributes correctly

 ### CSS Basics Mastery:
+- [ ] I understand the three ways to add CSS (inline, internal, external)
+- [ ] I know when to use each CSS method
 - [ ] I understand the box model completely
 - [ ] I can use all types of selectors
 - [ ] I understand how specificity works